MajorLee95/nanoI2CIOExpander/01-docs/03-conception/nanoI2CSlaveExpander.rst

 #.
 Lecture / ecriture dans les registres : OK
 #.
 Write ended : to be tested (analog and digital) Ok
 #.
 Write ARDUINO lib for use Ok
+#.
+Test ARDUINO lib with ESP8266 :
+#.
+Write the documentation tree :

 ====================================
 ARDUINO lib